Processed cheese

 Cheese spreads, such as this one from the Netherlands, may be considered processed cheese in the broad sense.

-Processed cheese (also known as process cheese; related terms include cheese food, prepared cheese, cheese product, and/or government cheese) is a product made from cheese mixed with an emulsifying agent (actually a calcium chelator).
-Additional ingredients, such as vegetable oils, unfermented dairy ingredients, salt, food coloring, or sugar may be included.
+Processed cheese (also known as process cheese; related terms include cheese food, prepared cheese, cheese product, and government cheese) is a product made from cheese mixed with an emulsifying agent (actually a calcium chelator).
+Additional ingredients, such as unfermented dairy ingredients, salt, vegetable oils, sugar, or food coloring may be included.
 As a result, many flavors, colors, and textures of processed cheese exist.
 Processed cheese typically contains around 50–60% cheese and 40–50% other ingredients.

 History

 Processed cheese was first developed in Switzerland in 1911, when Walter Gerber and Fritz Stettler, seeking a cheese with longer shelf life and influenced by fondue and cheese sauces, added sodium citrate to melted Emmentaler cheese and found that the emulsified cheese sauce could be re-cooled into a solid again.
 Shortly after, in 1916, Canadian-American businessman James L. Kraft applied for the first U.S. patent covering a new method of storing cheese, which halts the maturation process by sterilization.